Skip to main content

 So what happens when the door opens?

 Opening the door is not a declaration of certainty or strong faith.
 Sometimes it is opened precisely because belief feels fragile.
 It may be a response to doubt, weariness, or disappointment.
-Opening the door can be as simple as saying, “I want to believe again, but I’m not sure how,” or “Help my unbelief.”
+Opening the door can be as simple as saying, “I want to believe again, but I am not sure how,” or “Help my unbelief.”
 Lukewarmness often hides uncertainty behind self‑sufficiency; opening the door admits need.

 Rather than demanding clarity or confidence, Jesus responds with presence.